 August 21, 2017 – Total Solar Eclipse Day in Monmouth, Oregon

-My alarm is set for 5:00AM, but I wake up at 4:30AM, so decide to get up and start my journey early down to Monmouth to the line of totality.
+My alarm is set for 5:00AM, but I wake up at 4:30AM, so decide to get up and start my journey early from Newberg to Monmouth, to the line of totality.
 The traffic on the road is quite heavy but it moves well, so the trip takes me just under an hour.
 After I arrive in Monmouth, there is a bit of confusion about our meeting point, but after a phone call to check-in with my two observing buddies I meet them on the astroturf field they have picked out for us.
 We are setting up at 6:45AM, before the staff at Western Oregon University are ready for us, but they are happy to have us there, so we get prime parking spots by the entrance to the field.

 Six more of my group from Victoria show up at the same location to observe the eclipse together, which is a lot of fun.
 I take some video of the people on the field as well as our group to capture some of the pre-eclipse excitement.
 Unfortunately I am so excited during the eclipse, I lose my concentration when totality hits and forget to remove my solar filter from my camera’s telephoto lens, so all my photos of totality are black!